 DeleteProductReferences

-Such a trigger pipeline tries to executes a deletion pipeline (definition is optional) in each started cartridge (processing the list of started cartridges in reverse order -> last created, first removed principle).
+The trigger pipeline executes a deletion pipeline (definition is optional) in each started cartridge.
+The cartridges are processed in reverse order, following last created, first removed principle.

-The known jobs for mass data deletion with detailed job parameters are:
+The available jobs for mass data deletion with detailed job parameters are:

 ---|---|---|---|---|---|---|---|